flash7even/codeflares-server/guidelines.md

 #### Blog
 Blog is a feature where you can share your knowledge and thoughts about anything related to competitive programming.
 You can also publicly discuss with each other about different problems and algorithms.
 The feature is still in the initial stage.
-We'll improve it and add more features in the blogs later on.
+We'll improve it and add more features in the blog section later on.